 Model Number

+Serial Number

 Purchase/

+Installation Date

+Builder/Dealer

-Builder/Dealer Name
+Name

-Phone
+Address

 Keep this book and the sales slip together in a safe place for future reference.
+You must provide proof of purchase or installation date for in-warranty service.

 Oven Safety